 “Yes,” Verres says, still in that flat voice.
 “Blue will be proud of her.”

-Sabra turns to the boy in surprise and sees he’s already walking without her.
+Sabra turns to the boy in surprise and sees he’s already walking without her, and not toward her mount.
 He’s in shock, she reminds herself to keep from snapping at him in a tone of command, nerves frayed by the long night.
-Instead she takes a deep breath, immediately regretting it as her nose fills with the scent of ash.
+Instead she takes another deep breath, immediately regretting it as her nose fills with the scent of ash.

-Her quick strides move her in front of him before he gets far, and she lowers herself to one knee so that she can more easily meet his empty gaze, barely feeling the water seep through her pants, which were just starting to dry.
-He doesn’t move as her hands firmly grip his shoulders, nor when she pulls him into a hug.
+Her quick strides move her in front of him before he gets far, and she lowers herself to one knee so that she can more easily meet his empty gaze, barely feeling the water seep through pants which were just starting to dry.
+Red doesn’t move as her hands firmly grip his shoulders, nor when she pulls him into a hug.

 It’s awkward, with the extra bags.
 Their clothes are still damp from the rain, and the boy has an extra pokebelt on, one of its balls pressing uncomfortably against her hip.
 But she doesn’t let him go, even when he fails to respond.

-Surge has always told her that she relies too much on commands to be commanding.
+Surge has always told her that she “relies too much on commands to be commanding.”
 That if she loses the ability to connect with people, she’ll forever be someone that can only take the mantle of Leader, rather than being one without it.
+It’s high time she learns another way, now that she can’t rely on Jack to pick up her slack.

-“Just because it hurts, doesn’t mean you did the wrong thing,” she murmurs against his ear, eyes closed as her own past feelings of guilt swirl inside her, filling her with pain and nausea, letting it speak her truth and hoping that it resonates with him.
+“Just because it hurts, doesn’t mean you did the wrong thing,” she murmurs against Red’s ear, eyes closed as the various guilts she’s accumulated in her own life swirl inside her, filling her with pain and nausea, letting them bolster her spoken truth in the hope that it resonates with him.
 “We don’t always get to know.”

-It takes a minute for the trainer to thaw, and the boy to return from wherever he went.
+She doesn’t know how long it takes for the trainer to thaw, and the boy to return from wherever he went.
 She holds him as he shakes, tears lost in the dampness of their clothes.

 Eventually they part, and Sabra takes his hand to lead him to her patient manectric.
 She helps him into the passenger saddle, then mounts behind him and turns to look at the hospital.
 The night after she became Vermilion’s Third, Jack took her out for drinks.
 Confided the survivor’s guilt he carried, said he had made it a source of strength, pushing him to help others.
 His biggest worry, he said, was what would happen if he felt he had done enough… and his biggest fear was that he never could.
 That he would carry it to his grave.